 On 10 September 1929 the Bruce-Page government fell, when William Morris Hughes (who was expelled from the Nationalist Party in August) and five others voted with Labor against the Maritime Industries Bill.
 At the subsequent general election on 10 October, the Nationalist Party was heavily defeated, and the Prime Minister, SM Bruce, lost his seat.
 James Scullin's Labor government assumed office on 22 October 1929.

 In November 1934, Page brought the Country Party into a coalition with Joseph Lyons' United Australia Party.
-Page served as Minister for Commerce from 1934 to 1939 and Minister for Health from 1937 to 1939.
+Page served as Minister for Commerce 1934–1939 and Minister for Health 1937–1939.

 Prime Minister Earle Page

 Page had served periods as Acting Prime Minister in 1923, 1926, 1935 and 1937.

 On the death in office of JA Lyons, Page was appointed Prime Minister in a 'caretaker' capacity.
 He spent 20 days in the position, from 7–26 April 1939, while the UAP sought a leader to replace Lyons.
 Page tried unsuccessfully to persuade SM Bruce to return to parliament (to replace Lyons).